Dolby Chadwick Gallery 2020

 We are in the middle of something, not the end.

 When I accepted the fact that there are some things that we simply don’t know I had to accept that it is wholly possible that what we do know is an infinitesimally tiny fraction, negligible really, of what there is to know.
 Anything and everything is possible.
 4-D. Entire planes of infinite reality existing in the narrows.
-Yes, Santa Claus, fairies, leprechauns, gremlins, mechanical elves.
+Yes, fairies, flying acorns, mechanical elves.
 Ghosts.
 5-D. 9-D. Why the fuck not?
 What do we know?

 I’m no scientist but I have to believe that as we look outward to the furthest reaches of the universe into vacuums expanding into infinity - infinity in every direction!?! - there yet has to be an end somewhere.
 Because as a human being, the entirety of my life points to an end.